rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/05-deploying-prod.rst

   |node_1_ip|
   |node_2_ip|

-Next we'll create the Ansible content to deploy our production application.
+Next, create the Ansible role to deploy your production application.

-Creating a development site deployment role
+Creating a production site deployment role
 ``````````````````````````````````````````````

-Next, move over to the ``~/devops-workshop/roles`` directory and create a new Ansible role using ``ansible-galaxy`` named ``apache-simple``.
+Next, move over to the ``~/playbook/roles`` directory and create a new Ansible role using ``ansible-galaxy`` named ``apache-simple``.

 .. code-block:: bash

   $ cd ~/playbook/roles
   $ ansible-galaxy init apache-simple

+Your newly created role is essentially empty, like the roles you created when :ref:`GOGS` and :ref:`Container Registry`.
+Next, you'll add the code to deploy your production environment.

 Defaults
 ~~~~~~~~~~~~~~~~~~~~~~~~~~